jarsp/wsint/README.md

 Labels are entered in the same way as numbers.
 There is only one global namespace, however.

 In v0.1, creating labels do not affect anything.
 In order to jump to a specific instruction, simply specify the instruction's number (zero-indexed) as the argument.
-This should also be rectified in future versions.
+This has been fixed from v0.2 onwards.

 Stack Operations: